eduardocopat/sap-nw-abap-vagrant/README.md

 # SAP NetWeaver ABAP running on vagrant

 SAP NetWeaver ABAP running on vagrant.

 This automates the steps listed on [the SAP post](https://blogs.sap.com/2017/09/04/newbies-guide-installing-abap-as-751-sp02-on-linux/).

 ### Prerequisites

-- 120GB hard disk space for installation and setup files (After that, the virtual Machine will occupy ~XXGB).
+- 50GB hard disk space for installation and setup files.
-- 16GB RAM.
+- 8GB RAM (16GB recommended).
 - A motherboard which allows Virtualization.
 - VirtualBox (6.0.14+).
 - Vagrant (2.2.6+).
 - SAP NetWeaver trial (7.52 SP04+).
 - Windows 10 (It probably works on Linux, but this guide focus on Windows).
+- Time.
+Downloading and installing takes a few minutes.

 See detailed setup below.